River Hamble

 Universal Marina

-Beautifully located on the east bank of the Hamble River and surrounded by woods and salt marsh, Universal Marina is the newest addition to the Premier Marinas family.
-Offering 24-hour river access, it’s an ideal base to explore the Solent.
-Offering a full service boatyard with 75-tonne hoist, the river’s largest dry stack facility and dedicated berth holder facilities.
-Enjoy being amongst nature in this peaceful marina or stroll along the river bank towards Warsash or Swanwick.
+Universal Marina – Beautifully located on the east bank of the Hamble River and surrounded by woods and salt marsh, Universal Marina offers 24-hour river access and is an ideal base to explore the Solent.
+Home to a full-service boatyard with 75-tonne hoist, the river’s largest dry stack facility and dedicated berth holder facilities.
+Enjoy being amongst nature in this peaceful marina or stroll along the riverbank towards Warsash or Swanwick.
 There is a vibrant restaurant, a bustling café and a selection of marine services to hand.

 Please note, information in this publication is to be used as a guide only and not for navigation.